ibm-cloud-docs/cis/edge-certificates.md

 # Managing edge certificates
 {: #managing-edge-certs}

 Edge certificates are TLS certificates that are presented to users when they access your domain over HTTPS.
-These certificates secure the connection between the user's browser and the {{site.data.keyword.cis_full}} edge network. {{site.data.keyword.cis_full}} offers three types of edge certificates: Universal, Advanced, and Custom.
+These certificates secure the connection between the user's browser and the {{site.data.keyword.cis_full}} edge network. {{site.data.keyword.cis_short_notm}} offers three types of edge certificates: Universal, Advanced, and Custom.
 {: shortdesc}

 ![Diagram of an edge certificate](images/edge-cert.svg "Diagram of an edge certificate"){: caption="A diagram of an edge certificate" caption-side="bottom"}